lruepke/HTF_lecture/source/lectures/L05/Exercise2.rst

 .. admonition:: Steps

    - check all settings and modify model run time so that the plume arrives at the surface
-   - modify (or create) a setFieldsDict to create the permeability structure.
+   - modify (or create) a :code:`setFieldsDict` to create the permeability structure.
-   - best use a function called  :code:`rotatedBoxToCell` to set the permeability structure
+   - use a function called :code:`rotatedBoxToCell` to set the permeability structure
-   - Run the case and explore how the results change for different fault widths and permeability contrasts.
+   - run the case and explore how the results change for different fault widths and permeability contrasts.

 Step 1